The control gap most migrations miss

 The four artifacts auditors expect

 Auditors want four things during a financial system migration: a complete control inventory, traceability from old to new, evidence of equivalent enforcement, and a tested rollback.
+The PCAOB’s AS 2201 on audits of internal control sets the bar on each.
 Missing any one of them turns the migration into a material weakness conversation.

 The control inventory is the hardest to assemble manually.
 A mid-sized Oracle Forms application typically contains 2,000 to 4,000 triggers.
 Cataloging each one, mapping it to a SOX control, and producing evidence takes a four-person team six months.